Zortrax M200 3D Printer Review

 For my review I got to borrow a unit from Creative Tools Sweden AB, Zortrax Resellers in Scandinavia.
 The machine was shipped in the standard packaging.
 The product was neatly packed and quite compact when considered it includes a roll of filament and a toolkit.
 More on that later.
 Unboxing was easy for one person despite the machines shipping wight of around 25kg.

-The printer was suspended with foam and well protected thanks to rods-clips that keep the extruder head in place.
+The printer is suspended with foam and well protected thanks to rods-clips that keep the extruder head in place.
 Very nice!

 To my surprise Zortrax also includes a full kit of Tools to get started with 3D-printing.
 It’s very comprehensive and compares well to the PrintaKit I reviewed here.
 Zortrax of course focusing on what’s needed for their printer.

 To my disappointment, there were no side-covers included.
 This should be mandatory!
-Those are bought separately and I ended up getting those later (see video here)
+Those are bought separately and I ended up getting those later (see video here).
+The sides are crucial to keep heat inside the machine when running complex materials that have a tendency to warp.

 The Z-Suite looks great and works very well.
 I guess you could try it here if you want to as a demo.
 I find any tools that I need quickly and the UI lets one change and arrange pints fairly easily.
 I’d like to have easier rotational translator-tools, but it’s not a big issue.